Abyei Region

 2022 UN OCHA population estimate*: 250,000

-Ethnic groups: Ngok Dinka; with significant presence of Misseriya (notably Mezaghna, Awlad Kamil and Awlad Umran sections) during seasonal migration during the dry season
+Ethnic groups: Ngok Dinka, with a significant presence of Misseriya (notably the Mezaghna, Awlad Kamil, and Awlad Umran sections) during seasonal migration in the dry season.

 Displacement Figures Q4 2022: 87,282 IDPs and 480 returnees

-Abyei is its own Administrative Area claimed by the governments of both South Sudan and Sudan.
-It borders Northern Bahr el-Ghazal State (Aweil East County) to the south-west, Warrap State (Twic County) to the south, and Unity State (Abiemnhom County) to the south-east.
-It also borders East Darfur State and West Kordofan State of Sudan to the north-west and north, respectively.
+Abyei is an Administrative Area claimed by the governments of both South Sudan and Sudan.
+It borders Northern Bahr el-Ghazal State (Aweil East County) to the southwest, Warrap State (Twic County) to the south, and Unity State (Abiemnhom County) to the southeast.
+It also borders East Darfur State and West Kordofan State of Sudan to the northwest and north, respectively.

 According to FEWSNET (2018), Abyei falls within the western floodplain sorghum and cattle livelihoods zone, and the Ngok Dinka, the principal residents, are agro-pastoralists.
-The Misseriya, a nomadic pastoralist group from Sudan, migrate annually into and through the region (to access South Sudan’s Greater Bahr-el Ghazal and Unity states).
+The Misseriya, a nomadic pastoralist group from Sudan, migrate annually into and through the region to access South Sudan’s Greater Bahr-el Ghazal and Unity states.
 While the Misseriya tend to reside in the northern part of the area, the Ngok Dinka primarily inhabit the southern region of Abyei.
-The FAO/WFP estimated in 2016 that sorghum comprised 95 percent of the main harvest in Warrap State and Abyei (reported together), with groundnut, pearl millet and maize making up the remainder (FAO/WFP 2016).
-65% of Abyei’s households engage in farming, with gross cereal yields reported to be 0.75 tonnes per hectare in 2021 (FAO/WFP 2022), increasing to 0.9 tonnes per hectare in 2022 (FAO/WFP 2023).
+The FAO/WFP estimated in 2016 that sorghum comprised 95 percent of the main harvest in Warrap State and Abyei (reported together), with groundnut, pearl millet, and maize making up the remainder (FAO/WFP 2016).
+65% of Abyei’s households engage in farming, with gross cereal yields reported at 0.75 tonnes per hectare in 2021 (FAO/WFP 2022) and 0.9 tonnes per hectare in 2022 (FAO/WFP 2023).

-In February 2023, Abyei was projected to be at emergency (IPC Phase 4) levels of food insecurity, which was the most severe in Sudan at the time of the projection (FEWSNET 2023a).
-New projections released in the form of a November 2023 update show Abyei to remain at emergency (IPC Phase 4) levels of food insecurity, with multiple localities in Sudan now placed at the same level, particularly in Darfur (FEWSNET 2023b).
-The same update projects that for February 2024 to May 2024, Abyei will improve to crisis (IPC Phase 3) levels of food insecurity, though with the caveat that the area would “likely be at least one phase worse without current or planned humanitarian food assistance”.
+In February 2023, Abyei was projected to be at emergency (IPC Phase 4) levels of food insecurity, the most severe in Sudan at the time of the projection (FEWSNET 2023a).
+A November 2023 update shows Abyei remaining at emergency (IPC Phase 4) levels of food insecurity, with multiple localities in Sudan now at the same level, particularly in Darfur (FEWSNET 2023b).
+The update also projects that from February 2024 to May 2024, Abyei will improve to crisis (IPC Phase 3) levels of food insecurity, though with the caveat that the area would “likely be at least one phase worse without current or planned humanitarian food assistance”.

-The region is also home to significant livestock populations, with plentiful pasture and water sources.
-In addition to cattle, Dinka residents also raise goats and sheep, and some keep horses and donkeys.
-Fishing takes place along the region’s major water points, including the rivers Kiir, Ngol and Nyamora, and there is also potential for beekeeping.
-Sorghum from Abyei is exported to regional markets, including in Unity State’s Bentiu and Mayom towns via porters, cars and small trucks.
+The region is also home to significant livestock populations, supported by ample pasture and water sources.
+In addition to cattle, Dinka residents raise goats and sheep, and some keep horses and donkeys.
+Fishing occurs along the region’s major water points, including the Kiir, Ngol, and Nyamora rivers, and there is also potential for beekeeping.
+Sorghum from Abyei is exported to regional markets, including in Unity State’s Bentiu and Mayom towns, via porters, cars, and small trucks.

 Following the 2009 Permanent Court of Arbitration (PCA) ruling on the region’s borders, Abyei was left with only one oil field.
 The Diffra field lies towards the region’s north, and is a relatively small field within the context of the oil-rich region (Sansculotte-Greenidge 2011).
 Nonetheless, Sudan has continued to draw revenue from the field in recent years, due to a 2012 agreement to share the proceeds with South Sudan.
 The establishment of oil exploration in the area has reportedly both created jobs and led to problems such as pollution and reduction of pastoral and agricultural land.

-South Sudan’s headquarters for Abyei is located in Abyei town.
-The boundaries of Abyei have been contested since South Sudan became independent in 2011, and lacks a formally recognized governance system.
-Due to the lack of government oversight in the area, the development of infrastructure and key services has been limited, including in areas such as healthcare and education.
-Despite this, the Amiet market has become an increasingly important economic hub between Sudan and South Sudan, although it has also become a locus for tension to emerge between traders from different communities.
-The area also serves as a key transit point for those travelling between South Sudan and Sudan.
+South Sudan’s Abyei headquarters is located in Abyei town.
+The boundaries of Abyei have been contested since South Sudan became independent in 2011, and the area lacks a formally recognized governance system.
+Due to limited government oversight, the development of infrastructure and key services, including healthcare and education, has been constrained.
+Despite this, the Amiet market has become an increasingly important economic hub between Sudan and South Sudan, though it has also become a locus of tension among traders from different communities.
+The area also serves as a key transit point for those traveling between South Sudan and Sudan.

-In February and April of 2021 Amiet market experienced large fires which destroyed over 800 shops combined, with the tightly spaced stalls and concentration of flammable materials make further fires likely.
-The market also experienced a shortage of goods in as a result of the Sudanese unrest following the 25 October 2021 coup, though cargo and goods from Khartoum had resumed deliveries to Amiet market within three weeks (Radio Tamazuj 2021).
-More recently, prices of essential commodities have soared in Abyei following the outbreak of conflict between the Sudan Armed Forces and Rapid Support Forces in April 2023 (Radio Tamazuj 2023a).
+In February and April 2021, the Amiet market experienced large fires that destroyed over 800 shops combined.
+The tightly spaced stalls and concentration of flammable materials made further fires likely.
+The market also experienced a shortage of goods as a result of the Sudanese unrest following the 25 October 2021 coup, though cargo and goods from Khartoum had resumed deliveries to the Amiet market within three weeks (Radio Tamazuj 2021).
+More recently, prices of essential commodities have soared in Abyei following the outbreak of conflict between the Sudan Armed Forces and the Rapid Support Forces in April 2023 (Radio Tamazuj 2023a).
 As of mid-July 2023, nearly 6,000 people fleeing the Sudanese conflict have registered in Abyei since the conflict began (UNHCR/ION 2023).

-While some aid organizations operate in the area, they maintain responsibility either for Sudan or South Sudan, without maintaining a presence for the whole area.
-The United Nations Interim Security Force for Abyei (UNISFA), maintains responsibility to protect UN property and staff, protect civilians, as well as support law enforcement capacities, facilitate the delivery of aid, and provide assistance in de-mining the area (UNISFA 2020).
-Local resources face additional pressure due to the ongoing conflict in South Sudan, due to IDPs fleeing to Abyei from neighbouring states such as Warrap and Unity.
+While some aid organizations operate in the area, they are responsible for either Sudan or South Sudan, without maintaining a presence across the entire area.
+The United Nations Interim Security Force for Abyei (UNISFA) is responsible for protecting UN property and staff, protecting civilians, supporting law enforcement capacities, facilitating the delivery of aid, and providing assistance in de-mining the area (UNISFA 2020).
+Local resources face additional pressure due to the ongoing conflict in South Sudan, including IDPs fleeing to Abyei from neighbouring states such as Warrap and Unity.

-Abyei has been part of a long-standing dispute over control of the area, dating back to 1905 when nine Ngok Dinka chiefdoms in the Abyei area were administered as part of Kordofan in northern Sudan instead of southern Sudan (Sansculotte-Greenidge 2011).
-Violence affected the area during the first Sudanese civil war (1955-1972), as relations between the Ngok Dinka and the Misseriya leadership began to break down (Keen 1994/2008, pp.40-41).
-Tensions persisting during the 1970s, while the disempowerment of customary authorities – alongside the introduction of mechanised farming – had negative repercussions for pastoralist communities on the northern Sudanese side of the transition zone that runs through the north-south border.
-By 1977, insecurity intensified following raids against Ngok Dinka settlements from parts of the Misseriya community, prompting the eventual formation of the Abyei Liberation Front opposition group, who would later merge with the SPLM/A (de Waal 1993; Johnson 2010, pp.34-35).
+Abyei has been part of a long-standing dispute over control of the area, dating back to 1905, when nine Ngok Dinka chiefdoms in the Abyei area were administered as part of Kordofan in northern Sudan rather than southern Sudan (Sansculotte-Greenidge 2011).
+Violence affected the area during the first Sudanese civil war (1955-1972), as relations between the Ngok Dinka and the Misseriya leadership deteriorated (Keen 1994/2008, pp. 40-41).
+Tensions persisted throughout the 1970s, and the disempowerment of customary authorities – alongside the introduction of mechanized farming – had negative repercussions for pastoralist communities on the northern Sudanese side of the transition zone that runs along the north-south border.
+By 1977, insecurity intensified following raids by parts of the Misseriya community against Ngok Dinka settlements, prompting the eventual formation of the Abyei Liberation Front, an opposition group that later merged with the SPLM/A (de Waal 1993; Johnson 2010, pp. 34-35).

-The majority of Ngok Dinka sided with the SPLM/A during the second Sudanese civil war (1983-2005), with the area continuing to be affected by serious raiding at various stages of the conflict.
+The majority of Ngok Dinka sided with the SPLM/A during the second Sudanese civil war (1983-2005), and the area remained affected by serious raiding at various stages of the conflict.
 The status of Abyei was a key sticking point during the Comprehensive Peace Agreement (CPA) negotiations.
-The CPA included an agreed ‘1/1/56’ boundary line for separating Sudan and South Sudan – intended to reflect boundaries at the time of Sudan’s independence from the Anglo-Egyptian condominium – which left the Ngok Dinka territory north of the line.
-In response, the Abyei Protocol was agreed and designated Abyei as a special administrative area, and set out a process for resolving the dispute.
-The CPA stipulated that a referendum on the area’s status was originally meant to take place alongside South Sudan’s self-determination referendum held in January 2011, but the referendum in Abyei did not take place.
-Conflict returned to Abyei in May 2011 after Sudan Armed Forces (SAF) personnel seized Abyei town following South Sudan’s vote for independence, ultimately withdrawing from the disputed area a year later (Craze 2014).
-In June 2011, the United Nations Interim Security Force for Abyei (UNISFA) was established, which replaced the former United Nations Mission in Sudan that had been responsible for peacekeeping duties in the area.
+The CPA included an agreed ‘1/1/56’ boundary line separating Sudan and South Sudan – intended to reflect boundaries at the time of Sudan’s independence from the Anglo-Egyptian condominium – which left Ngok Dinka territory north of the line.
+In response, the Abyei Protocol was agreed, designating Abyei as a special administrative area and setting out a process for resolving the dispute.
+The CPA stipulated that a referendum on the area’s status was originally to take place alongside South Sudan’s self-determination referendum in January 2011, but the referendum in Abyei did not take place.
+Conflict returned to Abyei in May 2011, when Sudan Armed Forces (SAF) personnel seized Abyei town following South Sudan’s vote for independence, and ultimately withdrew from the disputed area a year later (Craze 2014).
+In June 2011, the United Nations Interim Security Force for Abyei (UNISFA) was established, replacing the former United Nations Mission in Sudan, which had been responsible for peacekeeping duties in the area.

-Abyei has subsequently remained a separate administrative region, with central and southern areas de facto governed by a Ngok Dinka administration and northern areas controlled by Sudanese forces (Craze 2023, p.2).
-An African Union proposed referendum planned for 2013 was postponed because of disagreement over who was eligible to vote as residents of the administrative area.
-Sudan’s government argued the Misseriya should be counted as residents and be able to vote, while South Sudan’s government argued they were seasonal migrants and thus not eligible (Small Arms Survey 2015).
-An informal referendum was organised and held by the Abyei Referendum High Committee in October 2013 amid local frustration at delays, despite a boycott from Misseriya groups and warnings from UN and AU (Craze 2014).
-While a majority of voters supported Abyei becoming part of South Sudan, neither the Sudanese nor South Sudanese governments recognized the results of this referendum.
+Abyei has remained a separate administrative region, with central and southern areas de facto governed by a Ngok Dinka administration and northern areas controlled by Sudanese forces (Craze 2023, p.
+2).
+A referendum proposed by the African Union and planned for 2013 was postponed due to disagreement over who was eligible to vote as residents of the administrative area.
+Sudan’s government argued that the Misseriya should be counted as residents and be able to vote, while South Sudan’s government argued they were seasonal migrants and thus not eligible (Small Arms Survey 2015).
+An informal referendum was organised and held by the Abyei Referendum High Committee in October 2013 amid local frustration with delays, despite a boycott by Misseriya groups and warnings from the UN and AU (Craze 2014).
+Although a majority of voters supported Abyei becoming part of South Sudan, neither the Sudanese nor the South Sudanese governments recognized the results of this referendum.

-Abyei continues to be contested by both the Ngok Dinka and Misseriya, leading to longstanding tensions over cattle movements, local governance disputes over the administration of Abyei, and diplomatic disputes between the governments of Sudan and South Sudan (Small Arms Survey 2015).
+Abyei remains contested by both the Ngok Dinka and the Misseriya, leading to longstanding tensions over cattle movements, local governance disputes over the administration of Abyei, and diplomatic disputes between the governments of Sudan and South Sudan (Small Arms Survey 2015).
 The presence of the Diffra oil field in the area has also contributed to the lack of a resolution to the dispute.
-Conflict – including cattle raids – between migrating Misseriya and Dinka historically occurred towards the end of dry season as the Misseriya return north (with migration beginning around November and ending around May).
-Conflict had previously been addressed through traditional dispute resolution mechanisms at seasonal meetings between Misseriya and Ngok Dinka leaders.
-These agreement and routes have in some cases been assured by UNISFA.
-However, cattle-related conflict has been exacerbated by political tensions in recent years, and has reduced the effectiveness of these traditional measures.
-The Small Arms Survey concludes that Misseriya raiding in recent years has extended beyond traditional clashes along migratory routes and have taken on a political dimension relating to population and territorial control that UNISFA is currently unable to prevent (Small Arms Survey 2015).
+Conflict – including cattle raids – between migrating Misseriya and Dinka historically occurred toward the end of the dry season, as the Misseriya returned north (migration began around November and ended around May).
+Conflict had previously been addressed through traditional dispute-resolution mechanisms at seasonal meetings between Misseriya and Ngok Dinka leaders.
+These agreements and routes have, in some cases, been assured by UNISFA.
+However, cattle-related conflict has been exacerbated by political tensions in recent years, reducing the effectiveness of these traditional measures.
+The Small Arms Survey concludes that Misseriya raiding in recent years has extended beyond traditional clashes along migratory routes and has taken on a political dimension related to population and territorial control that UNISFA is currently unable to prevent (Small Arms Survey 2015).
 Prior to the informal 2013 referendum, relations had further deteriorated between the communities following the assassination of the Ngok Dinka paramount chief in May 2013.

-In January 2020, fighting – allegedly between the Misseriya and the Ngok Dinka – took place in Kolom village north of Abyei town.
-The violence resulted in the deaths of at least 33 people, with many civilians being injured, homes being burned, and 4,800 people being displaced to Abyei town (OCHA 2020).
-Further conflict was reported in early 2021, whilst in March 2022 clashes reportedly killed 27 people near to Abyei town (Radio Tamazuj 2022).
+In January 2020, fighting – allegedly between the Misseriya and the Ngok Dinka – occurred in Kolom village, north of Abyei town.
+The violence resulted in the deaths of at least 33 people, with many civilians injured, homes burned, and 4,800 people displaced to Abyei town (OCHA 2020).
+Further conflict was reported in early 2021, and in March 2022 clashes reportedly killed 27 people near Abyei town (Radio Tamazuj 2022).
 Intra-Misseriya clashes have also been reported in Abyei and adjoining areas of Sudan’s West Kordofan State, including serious fighting in September 2016 that reportedly killed 43 people (SUDO UK 2016, p.12).

-Historically, the Ngok Dinka have had generally good relations with the Twic Dinka community of Warrap State’s Twic County, with high levels of intermarriage and living in shared spaces.
-The Twic Dinka community have also hosted displaced Ngok Dinka fleeing insecurity in Abyei.
-However, serious conflict broke out along the Twic-Abyei border since early 2022.
-Prior to the conflict, disputes (often linked to rivalries during the second Sudanese civil war or the Comprehensive Peace Agreement-era) among some elite from both areas had been reported, though were supposedly resolved (Deng 2017).
+Historically, the Ngok Dinka have had generally good relations with the Twic Dinka community in Warrap State’s Twic County, with high levels of intermarriage and shared living spaces.
+The Twic Dinka community has also hosted displaced Ngok Dinka fleeing insecurity in Abyei.
+However, serious conflict broke out along the Twic-Abyei border in early 2022.
+Prior to the conflict, disputes (often linked to rivalries during the second Sudanese civil war or the Comprehensive Peace Agreement era) among some elites from both areas had been reported but were reportedly resolved (Deng 2017).

-Intensifying political rhetoric over a new claim to territory under the control of the Ngok administration escalated into violent conflict in February 2022.
-Recurrent attacks and arson displaced approximately 70,000 people from the newly disputed area around Agok and Aneet and led to the suspension of most NGO services in the area.
-Approximately 30,000 individuals were displaced north into Abyei town (mostly Ngok, but also Nuer and other Dinka sub-sections) while around 30,000 moved south into Twic County (mostly from the Twic Dinka), and others moved across to Aweil (including Malual Dinka returnees) and smaller numbers to Wau.
+Intensifying political rhetoric over a new claim to territory under the Ngok administration’s control escalated into violent conflict in February 2022.
+Recurrent attacks and arson displaced approximately 70,000 people from the newly disputed area around Agok and Aneet, leading to the suspension of most NGO services in the area.
+Approximately 30,000 individuals were displaced north into Abyei town (mostly Ngok, but also Nuer and other Dinka sub-sections), while around 30,000 moved south into Twic County (mostly from the Twic Dinka), and others moved across to Aweil (including Malual Dinka returnees) and smaller numbers to Wau.

-Violence continued between February and October 2022, killing and wounding significant numbers of people from both communities.
-Various interventions by senior elites in 2022 and early 2023 have not stopped the violence, which continued across early 2023 and escalated once again in autumn 2023 (Radio Tamazuj 2023).
-The increase in incidents coincides with the return of Ngok Dinka to disputed areas south of the Kiir River, from which they were displaced during the conflict.
-Serious cross-border attacks were reported in late November 2023 (Radio Tamazuj 2023c), while the deputy chief administrator of Abyei killed in a road ambush at the end of December (Radio Tamazuj 2024).
+Violence persisted between February and October 2022, killing and wounding significant numbers of people from both communities.
+Various interventions by senior elites in 2022 and early 2023 did not stop the violence, which continued into early 2023 and escalated again in autumn 2023 (Radio Tamazuj 2023).
+The rise in incidents coincides with the return of Ngok Dinka to disputed areas south of the Kiir River, from which they were displaced during the conflict.
+Serious cross-border attacks were reported in late November 2023 (Radio Tamazuj 2023c), and the deputy chief administrator of Abyei was killed in a road ambush at the end of December (Radio Tamazuj 2024).
 Serious clashes were also reported in various parts of the Abyei area in early 2024 (Eye Radio 2024; The Radio Community 2024).
-The SSPDF has been increasingly drawn into the conflict, with military personnel reportedly targeted by Ngok Dinka militia, with Twic Dinka youth restricting SSPDF movement (Craze 2023, p.4; Eye Radio 2023).
-Security forces from both Sudan and South Sudan are reported to have a presence within the Abyei area, according to the UN Security Council (2023, p.2), though there is no indication that Sudanese forces are involved in the Ngok-Twic Dinka conflict.
+The SSPDF has been increasingly drawn into the conflict, with military personnel reportedly targeted by Ngok Dinka militia and Twic Dinka youth restricting SSPDF movement (Craze 2023, p.4; Eye Radio 2023).
+Security forces from both Sudan and South Sudan are reported to be present in the Abyei area, according to the UN Security Council (2023, p.2), though there is no indication that Sudanese forces are involved in the Ngok-Twic Dinka conflict.

-Behind the conflict are a set of claims advanced by some representatives from the Twic community that all areas south of the Kiir River (a.k.a.
+Behind the conflict are claims advanced by some Twic community representatives that all areas south of the Kiir River (a.k.a.
 Bahr al-Arab) along the disputed border with Sudan are part of Twic County, which includes Agok town and the Aneet area.
-While this is framed as a land dispute, this is more likely a conflict over economic resources (Craze 2023).
-Agok became a significant humanitarian hub in recent years, with the sizeable hospital employing hundreds of employees and, with a dozen other NGOs based in the town.
-Moreover, a significant border market was established in Aneet, on Abyei’s southern-most border.
-Taxation from both Agok and Aneet has been payable to the Abyei administration, with significant taxes also being made on from checkpoints approaching it.
-Moreover, organisations based at Agok would solicit services from Ngok business and landowners, further increasing the areas value.
-Additionally, claims that land south of the Kiir River is more fertile and receptive to cultivation than land in Twic County are advanced by Ngok stakeholders, although these have not been validated.
-The Twic community is made up of various sub-sections: within the Ngok-Twic conflict, the Ajak-Kuac Twic community have been one of the most involved groups, and it is this sub-section that specifically claims the area of Agok and view it the area as part of Twic County’s Ajak-Kuac Payam.
+While this is framed as a land dispute, it is more likely a conflict over economic resources (Craze 2023).
+Agok became a significant humanitarian hub in recent years, with the sizeable hospital employing hundreds of people and a dozen other NGOs based in the town.
+Moreover, a significant border market was established in Aneet, on Abyei’s southernmost border.
+Taxation from both Agok and Aneet has been paid to the Abyei administration, with additional taxes collected at checkpoints approaching the area.
+Moreover, organizations based in Agok would solicit services from Ngok business and landowners, further increasing the area’s value.
+Additionally, Ngok stakeholders claim that land south of the Kiir River is more fertile and receptive to cultivation than land in Twic County, although these claims have not been validated.
+The Twic community is made up of various sub-sections: within the Ngok-Twic conflict, the Ajak-Kuac Twic community has been one of the most involved groups, and it is this sub-section that specifically claims the area of Agok and views it as part of Twic County’s Ajak-Kuac Payam.

 Payams: Abyei (South Sudan AAA Headquarters), Alel, Ameth-agouk, Rumameer, Mijak